Samurai Jack: Comics

 In February 2013, IDW Publishing announced a partnership with Cartoon Network to produce comics based on its properties, and Samurai Jack was one of the titles announced to be published.
 It was further announced at WonderCon 2013 that the first issue of Samurai Jack would debut in October 2013.
 The first comic in the series was released on October 23, 2013.
 The final issue was released in May 2015.
 On October 25, 2016, IDW re-released all of the issues in a compilation entitled "Tales of a Wandering Warrior".
 Tartakovsky does not consider the comics part of the story of Jack.

 Jack also appeared in multiple issues of DC Comics' anthology comic series Cartoon Network Action Pack, which ran from May 10, 2006, to March 14, 2012.

 Home media

 Like other previous Cartoon Network shows, Samurai Jack DVDs were released by Warner Home Video between 2002 and 2007.
 The DVDs include episode numbers in Roman numerals as they appear at the end of each episode but remain untitled.
 Season 1 was released on Netflix in 2013.
-Samurai Jack: The Complete Series was released on Blu-ray and digita HD on October 17, 2017, and contains remastered versions of the first four seasons of the series, courtesy of ACMEworks Digital Film, Inc. The series was also made available on HBO Max on May 27, 2020.
+Samurai Jack: The Complete Series was released on Blu-ray and Digital HD on October 17, 2017, and contains remastered versions of the first four seasons of the series, courtesy of ACMEworks Digital Film, Inc. The series was also made available on HBO Max on May 27, 2020.